lithops-cloud/lithops/README.md

 </p>

 Lithops is a Python multi-cloud distributed computing framework.
 It allows to run unmodified local python code at massive scale in the main serverless computing platforms.
 Lithops delivers the user’s code into the cloud without requiring knowledge of how it is deployed and run.
-Moreover, its multicloud-agnostic architecture ensures portability across cloud providers, overcoming vendor lock-in.
+Moreover, its multicloud-agnostic architecture ensures portability across cloud providers.

 Lithops is specially suited for highly-parallel programs with little or no need for communication between processes, but it also supports parallel applications that need to share state among processes.
 Examples of applications that run with Lithops include Monte Carlo simulations, deep learning and machine learning processes, metabolomics computations, and geospatial analytics, to name a few.